We Can Recover From the Truth

-We weren’t in a relationship.
-We were attacked. – We need support in understanding and healing from the trauma caused by a sociopath.
+The truth is, there was no relationship.
+We were attacked.
+What we need is support in understanding and healing from the trauma; specifically the sustained trauma of being hijacked by a pathological user.
 This is not bad break-up counseling.

-As we can – do things that soothe. – Avoid romantic music and “our song”.
-Go for care and nurturing.
-We gave up things we love doing during the con. – Start again as we’re able.
+Some general tips: As we can, do things that soothe us.
+Avoid romantic music and “our song”.
+Go for self-care and nurturing.
+Many of us gave up doing things we love doing during the con; start again as we’re able.
 Fall in love with ourselves.

 A Sociopath Tells Us How To Break Up with Them

-Remember: to trust is human.
+Remember, trust is human.
 We are good.
-We are gorgeous.
-We are normal.
-There’s nothing we could or should have done differently. – What we do now is in our hands.
-Find simple easy things to do to take care of our health and heal.
-Be safe.
+Know you are gorgeous.
+What we are is: normal.
+There’s nothing we could or should have done differently. – What we do now changes everything.

 Here’s to REAL True Love and Happiness!